Popular Stories

 Lavender

 Mosquitos hate the smell of lavender, so it’s a good excuse to grow it in abundance.
-Either in a pot or flower bed, lavender loves full sun and needs to be watered once or twice a week.
+Either in a pot or a flower bed, lavender loves full sun and needs to be watered once or twice a week.

 Catnip